vasconcedu/vasconcedu.github.io/content/engenharia-artes-realidade.md

-Title: A engenharia, as artes plásticas e a realidade
+Title: [pt-BR] A engenharia, as artes plásticas e a realidade
-Category: Pensamentos
+Category: Reflections
 Date: 2026-04-06 19:48